bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 ### Volunteers

-Thanks to Revant, Rajat for ensuring sufficient infrastructure and logistics support is available for the Track.
+Thanks to Revant, Rajat, Praveen for ensuring sufficient infrastructure and logistics support is available for the Track.

 Tinkering Space required less on-the-day coordination compared to YLW because it didn't rely on a wider range of equipment.